Pests, Fungi and other Problems

 - The swelling will grow until it is mature.
 When it is mature, it will turn into hard, black galls (2).

 - The fungus will continue to grow internally and externally, which will eventually kill the branch and tree.
 Black Knot is highly contagious!

 How to get rid of black knot:

-You must prune out all infected branches at least one foot from the knot.
+All infected branches must be pruned out at least one foot from the infection site.
 Disinfect the pruners between each cut with bleach to prevent the spread of infection.
 When removing cut-off branches do not rub them against healthy branches.
 Immediately place infected branches into a garbage bag.

 DISEASED WOOD MUST BE DESTROYED IMMEDIATELY, by burning it or putting the closed bag of black knot into the garbage.
 Monitor regularly to make sure it does not come back.
 If your neighbour’s tree has it, then your tree has a greater chance of becoming infected.

 Click here for a down loadable version!

 The yellow headed spruce sawfly is a pest that causes extensive damage to many types of evergreens, mainly spruce trees.
 Their eggs are pearly-white and ovate.
 The larva causes the damage to the trees.
 The yellow headed spruce sawfly prefers young open trees.